 Why could you be deferred or waitlisted?

-- Too many applications: Many universities receive more applications than they can review quickly so they might make quick decisions about some applicants, then defer others.
+- Too many applications: Many universities receive more applications than they can review quickly so they might make quick decisions about some applicants, and then defer others.
 Students are applying to more schools, and colleges often want high numbers of applications, so their yield (number of students admitted/number who apply) can add to the school’s prestige.
 However, colleges aren’t precisely sure how many students will say yes.
 So as insurance, they put many qualified applicants on their waitlist.

-- Application deficiency: If your grades, test scores, activities, or essay were not quite as good as the school’s top candidates, the admissions office may want to see if your application can improve with another semester.
+- Application deficiency: If your grades, test scores, activities, or essays were not quite as good as the school’s top candidates, the admissions office may want to see if your application can improve with another semester.
 A missing core course on your high school transcript may trigger a deferral.
-For example, a high school may require three years of math or world language for graduation while the college requires four.
+For example, a high school may require three years of math or world language for graduation while a college requires four.
 Apply early to identify shortcomings, allowing time to adjust courses to cover additional application needs.

 What should you do after being deferred or waitlisted?